GHub2014/GettingandCleaningDataProject/CodeBook.md

 #Objects/summaries

-testbind = data frame where subject_test.txt, y_test.txt, X_test.txt are joined together
+testbind = data frame where subject_test.txt, y_test.txt, X_test.txt are joined together<br />
-trainbind = data frame where subject_train.txt, y_train.txt, X_train.txt are joined together
+trainbind = data frame where subject_train.txt, y_train.txt, X_train.txt are joined together<br />
-testandtrain = two subsets joined together testandtraindataframe = all variables have been renamed with descriptive names averageMelt = the melted data frame where the ExperimentVolunteerID variable and the ActivityofVolunteer variable have been melted with the 66 measurement variables) averageData = the tidy data (wide format) averageProjectData.txt = the output file
+testandtrain = two subsets joined together<br />
+testandtraindataframe = all variables have been renamed with descriptive names<br />
+averageMelt = the melted data frame where the ExperimentVolunteerID variable and the ActivityofVolunteer variable have been melted with the 66 measurement variables) <br />
+averageData = the tidy data, wide format<br />
+averageProjectData.txt = the output file<br />